 For more info: Haus des Meeres Aqua Terra Zoo

 Enjoy a concert

-The Wiener Musikverein is one of the world’s most beautiful concert halls and most decorative and striking buildings on Vienna’s Ringstrasse.
+The Wiener Musikverein is one of the world’s most beautiful concert halls and the most decorative and striking buildings on Vienna’s Ringstrasse.
 Furthermore, it is the home of the Vienna Philharmonic orchestra.
 The most famous event is the annual Vienna New Year’s Concert.
-Why not enjoy famous classical music such as the Vivaldi’s Four Seasons – in the Brahms Hall of the Wiener Musikverein.
-If you love Mozart, Strauss or classical Viennese operettes check out the program by The Vienna Residence Orchestra that perform daily concerts at Palais Auersperg.
+Why not enjoy famous classical music such as Vivaldi’s Four Seasons – in the Brahms Hall of the Wiener Musikverein!
+If you love Mozart, Strauss, or classical Viennese operettas, check out The Vienna Residence Orchestra program that performs daily concerts at Palais Auersperg.

 Be impressed by heavenly frescos

 Churches, public buildings, and palaces in Vienna are important monuments to history and architecture.
 Especially churches in Vienna are not only places of belief, but are impressive cultural monuments.
 You can see stunning ceiling frescos in many of the public buildings, and palaces in Vienna.
 One example is the 17th century Jesuit Church that conceals an opulent interior with some heavenly frescos.
 Another place for fabulous frescos is the Austrian National Library.
 It is the biggest Baroque library in Europe.
 The Prunksaal (State Hall) has a palatial interior.

 The historic small town in the Styria region of Austria, with about 4500 inhabitants, is surrounded by the majestic Dachstein mountains.
 The winter season usually starts at the beginning of December and runs until the beginning of April.
 Skiing day and night Schladming offers 123 km of slopes spread over four interconnected ski areas: Planai, […]